Classification: Multikinase Inhibitor

 About Sunitinib (Sutent®)

-Sunitinib is a type of targeted therapy.
-This means it targets something specific to the cancer cells, therefore decreasing side effects caused by damage to the healthy cells.
-Sutinib works by blocking 2 processes that allow cancer cells to grow.
-First it interferes with a protein that promotes cell division.
+A kinase is an enzyme that promotes cell growth.
+There are many types of kinases, which control different phases of cell growth.
+By blocking a particular enzyme from working, this medication can slow the growth of cancer cells.
+Sunitinib is a type of targeted therapy called a multikinase inhibitor. and it works by blocking two processes that allow cancer cells to grow.
+First, it interferes with a protein that promotes cell division.
 It also works by blocking the VEGF receptor, which is responsible for angiogenesis, or the development of a blood supply to the tumor.
 This removes the tumor's source of nutrients.

 How to Take Sunitinib

 Sunitinib comes as a capsule to take by mouth with or without food.
-The dose and schedule is determined by your healthcare provider and is based on the type of cancer you have.
+Do not open the capsules.
+Your dose and schedule is determined by your healthcare provider and is based on the type of cancer you have.
 Take sunitinib at around the same time every day.
 If you forget to take your sunitinib take it as soon as possible.
 However, if it is almost time for your next dose skip the missed dose and resume your regular schedule.
 Do not double up your dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: grapefruit, grapefruit juice, dexamethasone, carbamazepine, rifampin, phenytoin, St. John's wort, and phenobarbital.
+These include: grapefruit, grapefruit juice, dexamethasone, carbamazepine, rifampin, phenytoin, St. John's wort, phenobarbital, ketoconazole, posaconazole, voriconazole..
 Be sure to tell your healthcare provider about all medications (prescription and over the counter) and supplements you take.

 Storage and Handling